 Massive swelling on one side compared to the other, fever, redness, or unusual drainage are all cause for alarm.
 Call your surgeon immediately.

 It is important to avoid lifting anything over your head for at least four weeks after a breast lift.
 The same holds true for engaging in strenuous exercise or sports.
 In rare cases, mastopexy could affect your ability to breast-feed.
 Subsequent pregnancies also may stretch your breasts to their pre-procedure sagging state, so many surgeons avoid performing a mastopexy until a woman has ﬁnished with child bearing.
 If you would like to learn more about a breast lift procedure in Minneapolis or St. Paul, please contact my office to schedule a consultation.

 Risks and Limitations

 Mastopexy leaves noticeable scars, which will be covered by your bra or bathing suit.
-If you smoke or don’t follow recovery instructions completely, you’re at risk for tissue death and scars that widen or become infected.
-The procedure also can leave unevenly positioned nipples and other breast asymmetries.
+If you smoke or don’t follow recovery instructions completely, you’re at risk for tissue death and scars that can widen or become infected.
+The procedure also can leave unevenly-positioned nipples and other breast asymmetries.

 The major problem with breast lifts is that gravity keeps working, especially with women who have larger, heavier breasts.
 With newer techniques of suturing the internal breast tissue to the chest wall, longer-lasting results are available.